rufig/spf/docs/intro.en.md

 <a id="numbers"/>
 ###[Numbers][start]

-You can input the hexadecimal numbers at any time not depending on the current BASE in the following manner:
+You can input the hexadecimal numbers at any time independently of the current BASE in the following manner:

 	0x7FFFFFFF